Wildlife Conservation

 The core objectives of The George Adamson & Tony Fitzjohn Wildlife Trust:

-- Community Outreach Programme – working with local communities primarily for educational purposes and to promote the benefits of active conservation and environmental awareness.
+• Community Outreach Programme – working with local communities primarily for educational purposes, the provision of reliable water sources, and to promote the benefits of active conservation and environmental awareness.

 Sign up to our Newsletter